armory/docs/content/en/docs/armory-admin/dinghy-enable.md

    * `https://<your-gate-url>/webhooks/git/github` if you have a separate DNS name or port for Gate
    * `https://<your-spinnaker-url>/api/v1/webhooks/git/github` if you're using a different path for Gate

-If your gate endpoint is protected by a firewall, you need to configure your firewall to allow inbound webhooks from Github's IP addresses.
+If your gate endpoint is protected by a firewall, you need to configure your firewall to allow inbound webhooks from GitHub's IP addresses.
 You can find the IPs in this API [response](https://api.github.com/meta).
-Read more about  [Github's IP addresses](https://help.github.com/articles/about-github-s-ip-addresses/).
+Read more about  [GitHub's IP addresses](https://help.github.com/articles/about-github-s-ip-addresses/).

 > You can configure webhooks on multiple GitHub organizations or repositories to send events to Dinghy.
 Only a single repository from one organization can be the shared template repository in Dinghy.
 However, pipelines can be processed from multiple GitHub organizations.
 You want to ensure the GitHub token configured for Dinghy has permission for all the organizations involved.